OpenMW/openmw/docs/source/manuals/openmw-cs/files-and-directories.rst

 -------------

 Project files act as containers for data not used by the OpenMW game engine itself, but still useful for OpenMW CS.
-The shining example of this data category are without doubt record filters (described in a later chapter of the manual).
+The shining examples of this data category are without doubt record filters (described in a later chapter of the manual).
 As a mod author you probably do not need or want to distribute project files at all, they are meant to be used only by you and your team.